apache/airflow/docs/howto/use-mesos.rst

 `This gist <https://gist.github.com/sebradloff/f158874e615bda0005c6f4577b20036e>`_ contains all files and configuration changes necessary to achieve the following:

-1. Create a dockerized version of airflow with mesos python eggs installed.
+1. Create a container version of airflow with mesos python eggs installed.

   We recommend taking advantage of docker's multi stage builds in order to achieve this.
 We have one Dockerfile that defines building a specific version of mesos from source (Dockerfile-mesos), in order to create the python eggs.
 In the airflow Dockerfile (Dockerfile-airflow) we copy the python eggs from the mesos image.